How to Grow Garlic Bulbs

 Since ancient times, Garlic has been hailed for it's medicinal value.
 It

 was used to treat a wide variety of ails.
-Current research suggests it aids
+Current research shows that it

-in lowering cholesterol, reducing cardiovascular disease and even cancer
+aids in lowering cholesterol, reducing cardiovascular disease, and even cancer

 prevention.
-Some studies suggest garlic also helps to relieve cold and flu
+Some studies suggest it helps to relieve cold and flu symptoms.

 Did you know?
 We all have fears.
 As a matter of fact, there are so